SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 Twilight looks at the shelf for 'L' and nearly has a panic attack.
 Twilight's eyes skitter between the six books and me before fixating on the title of the last one.
 She freezes for a moment before she levitates down the books I put there.
 "These don't belong there…"

-I ask, "Oh, where do they go?"
+I ask, curiously, "Oh, where do they go?"

 Twilight doesn't answer and just levitates the books to their correct places.
-She gets out a paper bag and starts breathing into it, trying to calm herself.
+She gets out a paper bag and starts breathing into it to try to calm herself.

-I hug her.
-"What's wrong?"
+"What's wrong, Twilight?", I ask, and offer her a hug.

 She calms down after a bit and tentatively asks, "You don't have any *other* questions for me?"

-"No, I just want to make sure my best friend is okay and try to make her as happy as she makes me."
+"Nope, I just want to make sure my best friend is okay, and to make her as happy as she makes me."

-Twilight hugs back finally, resting her head on me for a moment.
+Twilight hugs back finally, and rests her head on me for a moment.
 "Thank you, Pinkie."

 "You have some really specific books.
 I have no idea where you'd even get some of those books."